Gentleman in pastel blue jumper

 Two young girls sat next to his side.
 They had a fine talk about his works.
 The gentleman in pastel blue jumper smiled in the most wonderful way he possibly could.

 He said a word, or maybe a little more and showed them his vivid works, he was so proud of.
 It wasn't a long talk, as his painting brush was shouting for the return of his hand.
 Looked like he could not stand to stay still.

 I lifted my head from above of my notebook, and then I saw him passing by.

 He stopped, and he looked at my notebook.
-He said not even a word.
+He did not say a word.

 He stood there, in complete silence.
-He just smiled from ear to ear.
+And just smiled from ear to ear.

-- That's great - he says and go away.
-I could not say more than simple "Thank you Sir"
+- That's great - he repeats and walks away.

 Suddenly he was back on his chair, next to his cups, with his beloved paintbrush.

 What a lovely Gentleman in pastel blue jumper.